nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     systemctl mask postgresql
     ```

 4. Connect to the remote database server as the superuser `postgres` and create roles, databases and access permissions as follows.
+Note that the line `GRANT serverconf to postgres` is AWS RDS specific and not necessary if the `postgres` user is a true super-user.

     ```
     psql -h <remote-db-url> -p <remote-db-port> -U postgres